Favipiravir: Nipah

 Nipah virus is a causative agent of outbreaks of encephalitis with pneumonia and has a high case fatality rate.
 The first outbreak occurred in Malaysia-Singapore, related to contact with pigs in slaughterhouses and an outbreak in Philippines related to slaughter of horses, most other outbreaks have affected India and Bangladesh. in Bangladesh outbreaks are often associated with consumption of raw date palm sap contaminated by saliva and urine of fruit bats.
 In a study published in the Scientific Reports, Syrian hamster model for Nipah virus infection was used, which closely mirrors most aspects of human disease, such as widespread vasculitis, pneumonia, and encephalitis.
 The hamsters were infected with a lethal dose of 10^{4} PFU NiV-M via the intraperitoneal (i.p.) route similar to previous studies and treatment was initiated immediately after infection.
 Favipiravir was administered twice daily via the peroral (p.o.) route for 14 days.
 The treated hamsters displayed 100% survival and no obvious morbidity after lethal NiV challenge, whereas all the control cases died of severe disease.

+Hantavirus

+Favipiravir shows efficacy against hantavirus in animal models and has seen some limited trials in humans.

 Other

 In experiments in animals favipiravir has shown activity against West Nile virus, yellow fever virus, foot-and-mouth disease virus as well as other flaviviruses, arenaviruses, bunyaviruses and alphaviruses.
 Activity against enteroviruses and Rift Valley fever virus has also been demonstrated.
 Favipiravir has showed limited efficacy against Zika virus in animal studies, but was less effective than other antivirals such as MK-608.
-The agent has also shown some efficacy against rabies, and has been used experimentally in some humans infected with the virus.
+The agent has also shown some efficacy in preventing encephalitis from rabies, and has been used experimentally in some humans infected with the virus.